Accounting Services Setup

 Step 3 - Determine your Account Structure and Settlement/Reporting Needs

-Your account structure, settlement and/or reporting relationships needs will determine which Operating Circular 1 (OC 1) appendices and Account Structure (ASG) forms should be completed for your institution.
-Appendix 1 of OC 1 is the Master Account Agreement and must be completed in order to establish an account with the Federal Reserve.
+Your account structure, settlement and/or reporting relationships needs will determine which OC 1 appendices and Account Structure (ASG) forms should be completed for your institution.
+Appendix 1 of OC 1 is the Master Account Agreement and must be completed to establish an account with the Federal Reserve.
 Appendix 2 of OC 1 is the Transaction and Service Fee Settlement Authorization form and must be completed if you elect to establish a Correspondent/Respondent relationship for debit and credit transaction activity or if you do not have an account with the Federal Reserve.
 The Appendix 2 form must be signed by both the Correspondent and Respondent.

 The ASG Attachment A (Subaccount Designation Form) and Attachment B (Transaction and Service Fee Informational Reporting Instructions for other Secondary Routing Transit Numbers (RTNs) Form) establish reporting relationships for Secondary RTNs.
 See the Account Structure Guide (PDF) for additional details to assist you with determining your account structure and reporting needs.

-Please note that the individual signing the OC 1 appendices and ASG forms must be listed on the OAL in order for the request to be processed.
+Please note that the individual signing the OC 1 appendices and ASG forms must be listed on the OAL for the request to be processed.

 Step 4 - Select Accounting Information Services (AIS) Options